ajrcarey/pdfium-render/README.md

 * Releases numbered 0.4.x added support for basic page rendering Pdfium functions to `pdfium-render`.
 * Releases numbered 0.5.x-0.6.x added support for most read-only Pdfium functions to `pdfium-render`.
 * Releases numbered 0.7.x added support for most Pdfium page object creation and editing functions to `pdfium-render`.
-* Releases numbered 0.8.x aim to progressively add support for all remaining Pdfium editing functions to `pdfium-render`.
+* Releases numbered 0.8.x added support for all remaining Pdfium editing functions to `pdfium-render`.
 * Releases numbered 0.9.x aim to fill any remaining gaps in the high-level interface prior to 1.0.

 Some functions and type definitions have been renamed or revised since their initial implementations.
 The initial implementations are still available but are marked as deprecated.
 These deprecated items will be removed in release 0.9.0.